 The Goverlan Management Suite has now been renamed to Goverlan Reach Console.

-Scope Actions are now called Automation and Reporting.
+Scope Actions are now called IT Process Automation and Reporting.

 The Goverlan Central Server(GCS) has also been renamed, to Goverlan Reach Server(GRS).

 The Goverlan Reach Console v9 is now 64-bit only and cannot be installed on a x86 Architecture (32-bit) machine.